micmejia/bible-dump/AMPC/Acts/Acts 3.md

-The God of Abraham and of Isaac and of Jacob, the God of our forefathers, has glorified His Servant _and_ [^c]Son Jesus [doing Him this honor], Whom you indeed delivered up and denied _and_ rejected _and_ disowned in the presence of Pilate, when he had determined to let Him go.
+The God of Abraham and of Isaac and of Jacob, the God of our forefathers, has glorified His Servant _and_ Son Jesus [doing Him this honor], Whom you indeed delivered up and denied _and_ rejected _and_ disowned in the presence of Pilate, when he had determined to let Him go.